 Aquaculture refers to the cultivation of live fisheries resources for sale other than in circumstances prescribed under a regulation.

-Waterway barrier works – State Code 18
+Construction or raising of waterway barrier works – State Code 18

 Waterway barrier works1 may inhibit the free movement of fish along waterways and onto floodplains, injure fish or affect fish health and habitat.
 Fish passage is an essential requirement for the survival and productivity of many species of Queensland fish.
 Reducing fish’s access to habitat reduces fisheries productivity.
 Some species must move into different habitats for breeding or rearing of young, or to access critical habitats for food and protection.